-At DPD France and/or its subsidiaries, we ensure that our corporate books and records accurately and fairly reflect our assets and liabilities, as well as our financial, legal, and operational needs.
+At GeoPost/DPDgroup, we ensure that our corporate books and records accurately and fairly reflect our assets and liabilities, as well as our financial, legal, and operational needs.

 All books and records are supported by internal documents (such as employment contracts), or external documents (such as sub-contracts or invoices), that accurately show our assets and liabilities.
-DPD France and/or its subsidiaries requires all parties to act fairly and honestly in ensuring that these documents are accurate, complete, reliable, and secure.
+GeoPost/DPDgroup requires all parties to act fairly and honestly in ensuring that these documents are accurate, complete, reliable, and secure.

-At DPD France and/or its subsidiaries, we apply all applicable laws and international accounting standards.
+At GeoPost/DPDgroup, we apply all applicable laws and international accounting standards.
 In addition, we have implemented a system of internal controls to prevent and identify frauds.